ndtho8205/xps9570-debian-bspwm/README.md

 These steps help to install Debian alongside Windows 10 (dual-booting)

+- The System BIOS should be updated to the latest version
 - **Do not** turn off BIOS POST Behaviour `FastBoot` (by changing from the default value `minimal` to `thorough`).
-Instead, _Windows fast startup_ **must** be turned off, or the Windows filesystems might be corrupted when booting to Debian and accessing Windows partitions.
+Instead, Windows _fast startup_ **_must_** be turned off, or the Windows filesystems might be corrupted when booting to Debian and accessing Windows partitions
 - Change _SATA Operation mode_ from `RAID` to `AHCI` to allow Debian to detect the storage drive (NVMe SSD):
   - Run `cmd` as an admin (on Windows 10), then run